Charlotte Arter enjoys winning return at Cardiff Sunset 5km - AW

 — San Domenico (@SANDOMENICO_RC) September 18, 2020

-“It was really nice to race again and especially on home turf in Wales,” commented Perrin.
+“It was really nice to race again and especially on home turf in Wales,” said Perrin.

 “The race was really tactical, really slow for the first 4km around 15 minute pace, and for the last kilometre I wasn’t sure how everyone’s kick would be so I just decided to go for it and see who would stick with me.
 I was ecstatic to take my first race win of the season.”